Diverse magnetic orders and quantum anomalous Hall effect in twisted bilayer MoTe2 and WSe2

 In this study, we have analyzed the different magnetic orders, their tunability, and thermal stability in twisted TMD.
 Our results make several testable predictions for future experimental studies.
-By increasing the vertical displacement field, it is possible to sequentially transition from the topological VP state to the trivial VP state, and finally to the IVC state, as depicted in Fig.~\ref{fig:pd} (b).
+By increasing the vertical displacement field, it is possible to sequentially transition from the topological VP state to the trivial VP state, and finally to the IVC state, as depicted in Fig.~\ref{fig:cant}.
 A displacement field tuned transition from VP to a non-VP phase has recently been observed~\cite{Xiaodong} consistent with our theory, and our analyses reveal several new aspects.
 Namely, we predict that this progression involves two key transitions.
 The first topological transition from the topological VP state to the trivial VP state can be investigated using transport experiments that measure the quantized Hall conductance.
 The second soft canting transition from the trivial VP state to the IVC state can be directly observed optically via magnetic circular dichroism (MCD), which probes the degree of valley polarization.
+To distinguish the IVC state from other valley-unpolarized states, which could either be metallic or exhibit topological order, one can measure the magnon propagation.
+Since the IVC state behaves as a magnon superfluid, with magnons being linearly dispersed as shown in Fig.~\ref{fig:magnon} (a), the magnon wavepacket can propagate at a constant velocity without spreading out \cite{Chenhao}.

-Our theory shows that the ferromagnetic ordering temperature is strongly affected by the topology of the electronic states.
-In the topologically trivial VP phase, the long-range ferromagnetic order is suppressed at finite temperature due to an approximate SU(2) symmetry; a concrete prediction is that the ordering temperature, as indicated by magnetic hysteresis, is much lower than the Curie-Weiss temperature obtained from fitting magnetic susceptibility at high temperatures.
-This result emphasizes the physical significance of the magnon spectrum: despite the large charge gap observed in TMDs, the magnetic ordering temperatures are significantly lower as they are controlled by the magnon gap.
-Therefore, our work serves to guide the search for highly tunable robust ferromagnetic states in the moir\'e platform.
+Our theory demonstrates that the ferromagnetic ordering temperature is strongly influenced by the topology of the electronic states.
+In the topologically trivial VP phase, long-range ferromagnetic order is suppressed at finite temperatures due to an approximate $SU(2)$ symmetry.
+One concrete prediction is that the ferromagnetic ordering temperature, as indicated by magnetic hysteresis, will be much lower than the Curie-Weiss temperature derived from high-temperature magnetic susceptibility fits.